The best motorcycle helmets

 There’s such a large variety of riding styles, if it’s either quick bursts as a street rider, sitting for hours on end on a cross country tour, or darting around a mud track on your enduro.

 You need to consider what you’re going to be using your helmet for?
-Factors such as the shape of your head and the environment around you are all vitally important when choosing a motorcycle helmet, and it can be a real bummer when you realise you made a wrong choice.
+Factors such as the shape of your head or the environment around you are all vitally important when choosing a motorcycle helmet, and it can be a real bummer when you later realise you made a wrong choice.